krzychb/toit-samples/climate-tft/README.md

 The last line of the above code is to draw all previously added information (text and icons) on the screen.

-But we would like to see some live measurements instead of a static text.
-To do so we only need to take measurements and display the values using context defined previously for each measurement.
+But we would like to see some live measurements instead of static text.
+To do so we only need to take measurements and display the values using the context defined previously for each measurement.

 ```python
   while true: